fawcett/sf-map/README.md

 ## foss4g-map

-A map of things at FOSS4G 2014.
-Visible at http://jasonsanford.github.io/foss4g-map/
+A map of things in San Francisco.
+Visible at http://fawcett.github.io/sf-map/

-If you're staying in a different hotel or just want to change the map a bit, fork this repo and you'll be able to see your own version at `http://<your_github_username>.github.io/foss4g-map/`.
+This map is based on a fork of Jason Sanford's FOSS4G 2014 map.  https://github.com/JasonSanford/foss4g-map

 ### Building